Promote a story or collection

 Activate autoplay

 Autoplay mode can be used to automatically play through a story or collection.
-It can be useful to showcase a your content on a large display monitor in a lobby, at a conference, or in an exhibit kiosk.
+It can be useful to showcase your content on a large display monitor in a lobby, at a conference, or in an exhibit kiosk.

 Note: